top of page

 A person with a low self-esteem is needy and feel unworthy, has a poor self-image, negative self-talk and afraid to express themselves.
 They believe that they can't do better so they stop trying.
 Low self-esteem can be a result of unresolved trauma, external factors, life experiences and certain mental health conditions.

-A person with a high self-esteem have a high sense of self-worth, trust their own judgement, live in the present moment and puts their needs first.
+A person with a high self-esteem has a high sense of self-worth, trust their own judgement, live in the present moment and puts their needs first.
 They have positive characteristics, self-confidence and live happier lives.

 5 Factors That Influence Self-Esteem

-1. AGE.
+1. Age.
 Self-esteem gets better with age

-2. HEALTH.
+2. Health.
 Sickness, injury or disability

-3. GENETICS.
+3. Genetics.
 Heredity can influence our psychological resources

-4. ENVIRONMENT.
+4. Environment.
 Surroundings, family environment, relationships

-5. LIFE EXPERIENCES.
+5. Life Experiences.
 Personal and professional failures and successes

 How To Measure Self-Esteem?